Wassim al-Qattan

-Wassim Anwar Al-Qattan (وسيم أنور القطان; born March 4, 1976), also known as Wassim Qattan, is a Syrian businessman who holds several contracts with the Government of Syria to develop government-owned shopping malls and hotel properties in Damascus, Syria.
-He is President of the Rural Damascus Chamber of Commerce.
-He is reportedly close to Maher al-Assad, the brother of Syrian president Bashar al-Assad.
+Wassim Anwar al-Qattan (وسيم أنور القطان; born March 4, 1976), also known as Wassim Qattan, is a Syrian businessman who held several contracts with the Ba'athist Government of Syria to develop government-owned shopping malls and hotel properties in Damascus, Syria.
+He was President of the Rif Dimashq Chamber of Commerce.
+He was reportedly close to Maher al-Assad, the brother of former Syrian president Bashar al-Assad.

-In February 2020, the European Union sanctioned Al-Qattan for providing material support to the Syrian government.
-In July 2020, the US Department of Treasury sanctioned Wassim Al-Qattan and entities associated with him for "providing material assistance in support of the Government of Syria."
-The Treasury alleged that Mr. al-Qattan has ties to regime figures and holds several contracts with the Syrian government to invest in and manage government-owned shopping malls and hotels in Damascus.
+In February 2020, the European Union sanctioned al-Qattan for providing material support to the Ba'athist Syrian government.
+In July 2020, the US Department of Treasury sanctioned Wassim al-Qattan and entities associated with him for "providing material assistance in support of the Government of Syria".
+The Treasury alleged that al-Qattan had ties to regime figures and held several contracts with the Syrian government to invest in and manage government-owned shopping malls and hotels in Damascus.
 Al-Qattan's reaction to the US Treasury sanctions was to celebrate on Facebook, describing them as a "third package of medals".
 He is also sanctioned by the UK Treasury.

 Background

-Wassim Al-Qattan is a Sunni from Damascus, Syria.
+Wassim al-Qattan is a Sunni from Damascus, Syria.
 Before 2011, he worked in an administrative position in Syriatel.
 In 2017, Al-Qattan was assigned the management contract of the Qassioum Shopping Mall, at an annual cost of SYB 1.2 billion.
 In 2018, the Syrian Ministry of Tourism awarded him a 45-year contract to develop prime real estate in Damascus, and management of the Massa Plaza mall.